AdrianPanGithub/HoudiniPCGTranslator/README.md

 Welcome to the [repository](https://github.com/AdrianPanGithub/HoudiniPCGTranslator) for the Houdini PCG Translator For Unreal.

-This plug-in provides seamless integration between Houdini Engine and Unreal PCG, without any exchange files, allow PCGDataAsset input and output, and PCGComponent input.
+This plug-in provides seamless integration between Houdini Engine and Unreal PCG, without any exchange files.
+Allow both PCGDataAsset input and output, and PCGComponent input.
 Also see [Tutorial](https://www.youtube.com/@adrianpan9211)

 # Compatibility

-This plug-in is reply on **my custom** [HoudiniEngineForUnreal](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal), so similar compatibility as the Houdini Engine, but only support Unreal >= 5.4
-(Examples only run with 5.5).
+This plug-in is reply on **my custom** [HoudiniEngineForUnreal](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal), so similar compatibility as the Houdini Engine, but only support Unreal >= 5.4 (Examples only run with 5.5).

 # Installation
 01. In this GitHub [repository](https://github.com/AdrianPanGithub/HoudiniPCGTranslator), click **Releases** on the right side.